 Employers are required to withhold their employees' FICA taxes on all paychecks and pay the IRS on their employees' behalf.
 The IRS refers to this as "payroll" tax, along with federal and state-level income taxes.

 In addition to FICA taxes, employers are also required to pay unemployment taxes.

 The IRS collects Federal Unemployment Tax (FUTA) to help fund unemployment benefits for workers who are in between jobs.
 The normal rate employers pay is 6% of the first $7,000 they pay each employee.

 However, if you pay your state unemployment tax on time, then the IRS reduces their rate by 5.4%.
 This means that your new FUTA tax requirement would be only 0.6% of the first $7,000 you pay each employee.

 State Unemployment Taxes, also known as SUTA, vary across states.
 Employers can get a reduced rate on their FUTA tax requirements by paying their SUTA taxes on time.

 Every state has its own way of calculating SUTA taxes, and the rate can also depend on the type of business you own.
 For more information on state withholding taxes, consult with a local accountant.

-In addition to employee taxes, employers are also required to purchase workers compensation insurance to cover workplace injuries.
+Employers are also required to purchase workers' compensation insurance to cover workplace injuries.